 Do I Need a Business License Tax if I Operate a Commercial or Home-Based Nonprofit Business, Organization, or Institution?

 If you operate a commercial or home-based nonprofit business, organization, or institution, you are exempt from obtaining a business license tax.
 An exemption letter from the Internal Revenue Service showing your 501(c)3 status will be required..
 No business license fee shall be applied with respect to any bona fide nonprofit business.

-May I Register to do Business From a Post Office Box or Private Postal Mailbox (PMB) Located Within the City of Huntington Beach?
+May I Register to do Business From a Post Office Box or Personal Mailbox (PMB) Located Within the City of Huntington Beach?

-A post office box or private postal mailbox (PMB) address may be used as the mailing address of record for receiving information regarding a Huntington Beach business license; however, a post office box or PMB address does not constitute a business location for business licensing purposes.
+A post office box or personal mailbox (PMB) address may be used as the mailing address for your business.
+A post office box or PMB address does not constitute a business location for business licensing purposes.
 A post office box or PMB address cannot be substituted as the business location address for any business, whether physically located within the City of Huntington Beach or physically located outside of the City of Huntington Beach.